After years in the LGBT community, Jorge knows a few things about being gay or bi. Or maybe he just likes to pretend that he does.

 This doesn't mean that he's necessarily justified in being closeted, but you can at least understand why he would be hesitant to be open about his bisexuality to someone who he thinks will spread it around.
 He will instantly be treated differently by people because of the stigma, and he will probably be treated like something he's not.

 How to Get a "Straight" Guy to Admit That He Likes You

 So once you have a pretty good idea that the guy you like might be bisexual, you have to make him feel comfortable to confide this in you.
-It doesn't have to be with words--he could just jump your bones as a demonstration--but there does usually need to be some kind of trust between you before anything happens.
+It doesn't have to be with words--he could just jump your bones as a demonstration—but there does usually need to be some kind of trust between you before anything happens.

 How do you get a "straight" guy (or one who identifies this way in public) to trust you enough to show you his bi side, though?
 As we discussed above, you're going to have to show him that you're no threat to his social life and that you're not going to create drama for him.
-You need to communicate that:
+You need to communicate the following:

 - You are discreet.
 Anything that happens between the two of you stays between the two of you.

 - You don't expect him to identify in any particular way.
 You aren't going to force labels on him or pester him about whether he is bi or gay.
 If he says he is straight while he's in bed with you, then he is straight.

 - You are not judgmental.
 You won't react negatively when he expresses his desires, even if you don't share them and you turn some of his requests down.
 You won't judge him for wanting to keep your interactions discreet.

 - You respect his boundaries.
 You won't try to force yourself on him.
 You won't try to make him do things he's not comfortable with.